Desanka Winovich Dugas

 She also leaves behind her special family “O’D,” Alyssa, and sisters-in-law Kelli Alvarez and Marla Pendeville.

 Ms. Dugas loved to have fun with friends, enjoying Tuesday night wing night, hanging with friends and being organized.
-She loved watching Pirate games from the comfort of Jamie’s home.
-She was especially excited to win the accomplishment of the ball handling trophy at her first time outing at basketball camp in seventh grade.
+She loved watching Pirates games from the comfort of Jamie’s home.
+She was especially excited to win the accomplishment of the ball-handling trophy at her first time outing at basketball camp in seventh grade.

 She wished for everyone to always smile, enjoy each day to the fullest and to be happy.